 All programming and employment opportunities are voluntary.
 An inmate's participation in these programs depends on custody level, physical and mental health, length of sentence and work environment considerations.
-For a full list of programs offered at each facility, please visit our website for more information.
+For a full list of programs offered at each facility, please visit https://doc.alaska.gov/doc/ADOC-Programs-and-Services.pdf.